kylegraycar/kylegraycar.github.io/about.md

 I'm Kyle!

 This is my personal website.
+I built it with [Jekyll][] and host it on [GitHub][].

 I'm from California, USA and am now in Yunnan, China.
+When I get around to it, I usually blog about travel, sustainability, and web development.

 [Resume][]